Adekoreday/Korey.IO/content/blog/callbacks-in-javascript.md

 three seconds delay
 ```

-From the above you can see we deffered  of the asynchronous function delay didn't block the thread execution because the section `another block of code` came before it. but the set of asynchronous code gets executed in the appropiate order.
+From the above you can see we deffered the asynchronous function `delay` didn't block the thread execution because the section `another block of code` came before it. but the set of asynchronous code gets executed in the appropiate order.

-Callbacks have some disadvantages as the above code seems difficult to read resulting to an anti pattern called callback hell.
+Callbacks have some disadvantages as the above code seems difficult to read resulting in an anti pattern called callback hell.
 We'll expore better approaches in the next post